Spectral GRID invariants and Lagrangian cobordisms: Introduction

 where $V$ is a vector space of dimension $2$, and $\ell$ is the number of components of $\Leg$.
 (On the chain level, $\GCt (\grid)$ corresponds to a stabilized version of $\gCFLh (-S^3, \Leg)$, whose homology is $\HFLh (-S^3, \Leg)$.)
 Ozsv\'ath, Szab\'o, and Thurston prove that $\lambdatpm$ are preserved by the homomorphisms on $\GHt$ induced by Legendrian isotopy, which implies that they are Legendrian isotopy invariants; they are referred to as the \emph{GRID invariants}.
 Similar statements hold for the \emph{minus} flavor of the theory.

 As explained in \cite{MOST07, OSS15}, one may in fact define a filtered chain complex $\fGCt (\grid)$ with the \emph{Alexander filtration}, such that the associated graded object of $\fGCt (\grid)$ is $\GCt (\grid)$.
 This corresponds to the filtered chain complex $\CFLh$, whose associated graded object is $\gCFLh$.
 The filtered chain homotopy type of $\fGCt (\grid)$ is an invariant of the smooth link type of $\Leg$ and the grid size of $\grid$ (which controls the amount of stabilization).
-The associated spectral sequence
+More precisely, $\fGCt (\grid)$ is filtered chain homotopy equivalent to $\CFLh (-S^3, \Leg) \otimes V^{n-\ell}$.
+(This can be seen by extending \cite[Section~5.7]{OSS15} to the filtered context \cite[Section~13.3]{OSS15} and setting all formal variables to zero.)
+Noting that $\mathrm{H}_* (\CFLh (-S^3, \Leg))$ is simply $\HFh (-S^3)$, we see that each page of the associated spectral sequence